ringcentral/engage-voice-api-docs/docs/postman.md

 This Postman spec is designed for following environment:

 * Current RingCentral RingCX account located at: https://engage.ringcentral.com.
-See [here for more information on current and legacy systems.](authentication/index.md)
+See [here for more information on current and legacy systems](authentication/index.md).
-* RingCentral RingCX user linked to RingCentral MVP user for Single Sign-on.
-RingCentral MVP user should be using RingCentral password authenticaiton, not SAML-based Single Sign-on.
+* RingCentral RingCX user linked to RingEX user for single-sign-on.
+RingEX users should be using RingCentral password authenticaiton, not SAML-based Single Sign-on.
 * RingCentral app created at https://developers.ringcentral.com with OAuth 2.0 Password Credentials flow enabled.

 ## Using Postman